The Difference Between an Escort and a Prostitute in Texas

 If you retain competent legal counsel – and when facing DWI charges we recommend you should – you give yourself a fighting chance to have your charges reduced, at the very least, if not dismissed completely.
 DWI law is extremely nuanced, and your case is unique, which means there is no reason to think that you can’t win simply because the evidence seems to be stacked against you.
 If you do decide to hire legal counsel, you should try and retain the services of an attorney who specializes in DWI law.

-At Scheiner Law Group, P.C., we have a wealth of experience handling DWI cases successfully and have even had instances where our clients won cases when their blood or breath tests were over the legal limit.
+At Scheiner DWI & Criminal Defense Lawyers, we have a wealth of experience handling DWI cases successfully and have even had instances where our clients won cases when their blood or breath tests were over the legal limit.
 Every citizen has the right to defend themselves by all legal means to keep their record clean and their reputation intact, so believe us when we say your case is worth fighting.

-To discuss the details of your case with a professional Houston DWI lawyer, contact Scheiner Law Group, P.C. today via this form or phone at (713) 783-8998.
+To discuss the details of your case with a professional Houston DWI lawyer, contact Scheiner DWI & Criminal Defense Lawyers, today via this form or phone at (713) 783-8998.
 If you are unsure of how to choose your DWI attorney in Houston, be sure to read our comprehensive guide.

 How to Choose a DWI Attorney in Houston, Texas: 3 Steps to Getting the Defense You Deserve